 |Title:||Self presentation and disclosure on the Internet|

 |Authors:||Ng, Wai Yen|

 |Department:||Department of Applied Social Studies|

 |Supervisor:||Prof. Ng Sik Hung|

-|Appears in Collections:||Applied Social Studies - Undergraduate Final Year Projects - Psychology |
+|Appears in Collections:||Applied Social Sciences - Undergraduate Final Year Projects - Psychology |

-Items in CityU IR are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in Digital CityU Collections are protected by copyright, with all rights reserved, unless otherwise indicated.